SOUND SYSTEMRENTALS

 • Accepted payment methods.

-• Terms about the usage of the artists music.
+• Terms about the usage of the artist's music.

 • Artist's associated charities.